-Video Research/Materials
+Home Video Research/Materials

 About

-Kitsos has experimented with these processes in his work as a professor in the School for the Contemporary Arts at Simon Fraser University.
-Working with objects as points of departure in interdisciplinary collaborative projects, groups of students from dance, theatre, music and sound, visual art, design and film, experiment with different modes of making and analysing new work.
+Kitsos has experimented with material-led, collaborative processes in his work as a professor in the School for the Contemporary Arts at SFU.
+Working with objects as points of departure in interdisciplinary collaborative projects, groups of students from dance, theatre, music and sound, visual art, design and film experiment with different modes of making and analysing new work.
+Many of these experiments focus on how to avoid creative habits and pre-conceived notions in order to stay attuned to the inventive trajectories that emerge directly from raw materials.
+Scholars like Jane Bennet and Tim Ingold have been influential in these approaches to sensing the vitality inherent in all things around us and the notion of thinking through making.

 Material-Led method template (M-LMT)

 These steps were used as a basic outline of our process with each material.
 The framing terms below the template helped us organize our analysis along the way.
-Variations of order depended on the materials and rehearsal processes.
+Variations of order depended on the materials and rehearsal processes. - STAGE 1 | EKPHRASIS: Vigorously study and describe the material.
+Before touching or moving it, observe the matter closely, devotionally.
+Compile an ekphrastic collection of descriptions.

-• STAGE 2 | CONTACT/KINAESTHESIS: Haptically engage with the material, noting its texture, mass, and feel on the body.
+- STAGE 2 | CONTACT/KINAESTHESIS: Haptically engage with the material, noting its texture, mass, and feel on the body.
 Practice listening and following more than leading and deciding.
 Return to your ekphrastic writing and add new observations.

-• STAGE 3 | TRANSFORMATION: Explore how the material can change compositionally.
+- STAGE 3 | TRANSFORMATION: Explore how the material can change compositionally.
 Fold, stretch, freeze, burn, blow, drop, crush, slide, etc. Document how and if the matter alters its form under various conditions.

-• STAGE 4 | ROOT: Research the origins of the material- where on the planet is the matter derived from, how did it get here, what are the historical, political, and social contexts this material has found itself situated in, then and now?
+- STAGE 4 | ROOT: Research the origins of the material- where on the planet is the matter derived from, how did it get here, what are the historical, political, and social contexts this material has found itself situated in, then and now?
 What are some of the cultural associations?
 How has it been used by other artists, designers, consumers?

-• STAGE 5 | DISTILLATION: Center around key terms/images/patterns that resonate or consistently resurface throughout the process.
+- STAGE 5 | DISTILLATION: Center around key terms/images/patterns that resonate or consistently resurface throughout the process.
 What ideas speak to the spirit of the material, to the rising interests of this collaborative process?
 Sharpen and refine the pathways that are most compelling to the team.

-• STAGE 6 | MATERIAL GENERATION: Explore, develop, and revise movement motifs and textile fabrications.
+- STAGE 6 | MATERIAL GENERATION: Explore, develop, and revise movement motifs and textile fabrications.
 Work back and forth between choreographic and wearables designs to emphasize an impacting approach across dance, body, and non-human matter.
 Consider other interacting material components, including sound, scenography, projections, lighting, location, architecture, landscape, and public engagement.

 Framing Terms: for analysis at each stage above: